Black Francis: Pixies reunion, Nashville and the return of Black Francis

 Thompson continued to tour with the Pixies through 2005 and 2006.
 Though the Catholics were effectively defunct, they released two separate albums of B-sides and rarities, Snake Oil and One More Road for the Hit, on iTunes, with an eye towards a future CD release.
 Thompson was also working on more new solo material with Feldman in the first part of 2006, some of which they performed live.
 In the fall of 2006, Thompson began his first solo tour since 2003, taking Feldman, Billy Block, and Duane Jarvis along as his backing band.
 In October 2006, Thompson announced plans for the Pixies to start rehearsing and recording a new album in January 2007, but it is believed that no recording took place because of the reluctance of another member of the Pixies to commit to the project.
 In December 2006, he released the compilation Christmass album; a collection of new studio tracks, hotel room sessions, and live acoustic recordings from a solo tour the previous summer.

 A Frank Black "best of" compilation, Frank Black 93-03, was released in June 2007.
 Concurrently with that release, Thompson undertook a European tour with a new band, featuring Salem's Guards of Metropolis members Jason Carter and Charles Normal, as well as bassist Simon "Ding" Archer.
 For this tour, Thompson eschewed his usual rhythm guitar role and performed solely as a frontman and singer.
 In September 2007, a new album entitled Bluefinger was released under his former stage name of Black Francis.
 For this album, he was inspired by the life and works of Herman Brood, a Dutch musician and artist.
 He also released a new "mini-album" entitled Svn Fngrs as Black Francis in March 2008.

 In February 2008, Thompson was taken away by the Irish police in Dublin, Ireland, after staging an impromptu "precore" acoustic solo gig at St. Stephen's Green.
-He was later released and performed that night in Vicar Street as planned.
+He was not arrested, but briefly detained and removed to disperse the crowd of 1,000.
+He was released and performed that night in Vicar Street as planned.
 However, a similar event planned for London was prevented by police and had to be re-arranged for a small indoor venue.

-Thompson currently lives in Massachusetts with his wife, Rachel Phillips.
+As of 2025, Thompson lived in Massachusetts with his wife, Rachel Phillips.

-Thompson has three children with his ex-wife, Violet Clark, along with her two children from previous relationships.
+Thompson has three children with ex-wife Violet Clark, and she had two children from previous relationships.
 The couple formerly lived in Eugene, Oregon, where they met.
 Thompson and Clark formerly composed the band Grand Duchy, which was active from 2008-2012.
 Their debut album, Petit Fours, was released in February 2009.